-Mila Kunis and Ashton Kutcher’s Kids Make an Adorable Public Appearance
+Mila Kunis and Ashton Kutcher’s Adorable Kids Attend a Diving Competition

 Mila Kunis and Ashton Kutcher are excellent at keeping their private life, well, private.
-Since welcoming daughter Wyatt Isabelle in October 2014 and son Dimitri Portwood in November of last year, they’ve told many a hilarious story about their home life, but we've rarely gotten a glimpse of the adorable kiddos—until now.
+Since welcoming daughter Wyatt Isabelle in October 2014 and son Dimitri Portwood in November of last year, they’ve told many a hilarious story about their home life, but we've rarely gotten a glimpse of the adorable kiddos out in public.

 The young (and sports-obsessed) family is currently in Budapest, Hungary, where they brought their kids into the stands to watch the diving competition at the 2017 FINA World Championships.
 Little Wyatt sat on her dad’s lap in a pair of pink headphones, while Dimitri sat with Mom while looking very engaged in what was happening down in the pool.

-While this is a rare look at the kids at a public event, we’ve heard plenty about them from dad Kutcher.
+While this was a rare outing for the kids at a public event, we’ve heard plenty about them from dad Kutcher.
 Earlier this year, the father of two revealed that they were prepared to name their son “Walt,” until Kunis’s intuition kicked in.
-“I think Donald Trump is going to become the president and I think our baby’s name is Dimitri,” she told her husband, and was right on both accounts.
+“I think Donald Trump is going to become the president and I think our baby’s name is Dimitri,” she told her husband and was right on both accounts.

 RELATED: Ashton Kutcher Tears Up Opening Up About His Family in Moving Speech